Life Insurance Rates by Age

 What is the most affordable age to purchase life insurance?
 Typically, buying a policy in your twenties offers the lowest rates since younger individuals are generally healthier and pose less risk to insurers.

 At what age can you no longer get life insurance?
 The age at which you can no longer obtain life insurance varies among insurance companies.
-Still, generally speaking, policies are not issued to individuals who are 80 years old or older.
+In general, policies are not issued to those aged 85 or older.

 Trending Life Insurance Topics